AHRC/SGSAH Funded PhDs at the School of Language, Literature, Music and Visual Culture

 Anyone considering applying should begin by contacting the member of staff with the closest research interests to discuss the viability of the project.
 In addition, we have developed a SGSAH DTP Applicant Checklist to help you check your eligibility and prepare for the application.
 Please make sure to discuss this checklist with your potential supervisor(s).

 Register your interest in the funding: If you intend to apply for an AHRC Scholarship, please email us in the first instance email@example.com to register your interest.

-Following a competitive selection process, applicants will be informed in the week commencing on 20 December 2021 if their applications have been selected for nomination to the SGSAH for an AHRC scholarship.
-Nominated candidates will then work closely with staff in the LLMVC and the PGR School before submitting their final application in February 2021.
-The SGSAH is expected to confirm the funding decision in April 2022.
+Following a competitive selection process, applicants will be informed in due course if their applications have been selected for nomination to the SGSAH for an AHRC scholarship.
+Nominated candidates will then work closely with staff in the LLMVC and the PGR School before submitting their final application.

 Any queries in relation to the application process or eligibility, please contact email@example.com.